Book clubs in Leicestershire

 Agent Sonia

-by Ben Macintyre | Buy this book
+by Ben Macintyre | Learn more and buy

 It is a well written account of an amazing true story that reads like a novel and tells the story of the life and times greatest soviet spy of the 20th century